 Hello, and welcome back to the Shipyard blog!

-Are you new to Shipyard?
+Are you new to Shipyard and ephemeral environments?
 Today, I’m going to walk you through a quick and easy setup, and before long you’ll have a React Flask app of your very own running on Shipyard.
 Let’s get going!

 Before we start…

 Make sure you have Docker and Docker Compose installed on your computer.

 Navigate to this link and click the green “Use this template” button.
 Now you can create a new repo from the starter project template.

 Next, clone the repo onto your local machine into a directory of your choice.

 Now that we have the repo cloned, we can execute the template app by opening the terminal, navigating to our project directory, and running